Cart

 • Quality over quantity: One wool blazer from second hand will outlast ten acrylic sweaters from a chain store.

-• Closed loop: Circular fashion is not just buying, it’s also repairing and passing clothes on (reselling).
+• Closed loop: Circular fashion is not just about buying; it’s also about repairing and passing clothes on (reselling).

 • Reading labels is a must: Learn to distinguish silk from polyester and wool from acrylic – it’s your shield against duds.